Multiplicative Ramanujan coefficients of null-function

 converges pointwise for all $a\in \N$.
 If $F(a)= \sum_{q=1}^{\infty}G(q)c_q(a)$ we also say that the series is a {\it Ramanujan expansion} (or Fourier-Ramanujan expansion) of the arithmetic function $F:\N\rightarrow \C$, or that $G$ is a Ramanujan coefficient of $F$.

 Ramanujan sums are ubiquitous expressions in number theory with remarkable properties.
 For example, it was first observed by Hardy that the function $c_q(a)$ is multiplicative in the variable $q$, so it is determined by its values at powers of primes $c_{p^k}(a)$.
-Other formul\ae \thinspace to compute the Ramanujan sums in terms of the M\"obius function $\mu$ and Euler's totient function $\varphi$ are
+Other formul\ae \thinspace to compute the Ramanujan sums in terms of the M\"obius function $\mu$ (see [T] esp.) and Euler's totient function $\varphi$ [T] are

 The first expression was found by Kluyver [K] while the second is due to von Sterneck and H\"older [H\"o].

 For a fixed $F:\N \rightarrow \C$ we denote the set of its Ramanujan coefficients by